gousiosg/homepage/_posts/2018-10-3-Introducing-Fasten.md

 we do change impact analysis, when we recommend clients to update packages etc.
 It will also open the door to new sophisticated applications, e.g. licensing compliance, dependency risk profiling and data-driven API evolution.

-As it is usual in those cases, while the idea sounds simple and straightforward, its practical implementation, [as we learned in our related work on Rust](https://pure.tudelft.nl/portal/en/publications/prazi-from-packagebased-to-precise-callbased-dependency-network-analyses(6e9d35bd-b512-4bdd-80c1-53608d2acda6.html), is anything but.
-Static call graph generators are imprecise; modern features in programming languages (dynamic dispatch, extensible classes) complicate static call graph generation; in many languages, projects need to be built before constructing call-graphs; the generated graphs are huge and moreover the queries we will need to run will bring current graph databases to their knees; and more.
+As is usual in those cases, while the idea sounds simple and straightforward, its practical implementation, [as we learned in our related work on Rust](https://pure.tudelft.nl/portal/en/publications/prazi-from-packagebased-to-precise-callbased-dependency-network-analyses(6e9d35bd-b512-4bdd-80c1-53608d2acda6.html), is anything but.
+Static call graph generators are unsound; modern features in programming languages (dynamic dispatch, extensible classes) complicate static call graph generation; in many languages, projects need to be built before constructing call-graphs; the generated graphs are huge; the queries we will need to run will bring current graph databases to their knees.
 However, the accuracy benefits of creating ecosystem-level, versioned call-graphs outweight the drawbacks.
 In our preliminary Rust study, we found that in the case of pin-pointing vulnerable packages, accuracy can be improved